chrismacp/chrismacp.github.io/_posts/2019-07-29-testing-exceptions-in-java-with-assertj.md

 ---

 Quite often at work I'm banging on about code being easy to read.
-It's a well understood notion that [it's harder to read code than to write it][1] so I'm always keen to keep things as ledgable as possible, especially in my tests which I hope provide backup documentation.
+It's a well understood notion that [it's harder to read code than to write it][1] so I'm always keen to keep things as legible as possible, especially in my tests which I hope provide backup documentation.

 Exceptions haven't always been the easiest things to test properly in Java, and by test I am including the exception message and structure as well as the type, but I recently started using a new feature of [AssertJ][2] which I think helps keep the flow of the tests smooth.